 The Federal Trade Commission has jurisdiction over VeraSci’s compliance with the Privacy Shield.
 VeraSci. submits to being subject to the investigatory and enforcement powers of the FTC, the Department of Transportation, or any other U.S. authorized statutory body with regards to our self-certification and implementation of the Principles and acknowledges the right of the EU individual to invoke binding arbitration, at no cost to the individual, in filing a complaint disputing VeraSci’s adherence to these practices with the EU DPA (European Union Data Protection Authority).
 The authority of the Swiss FDPIC (Federal Data Protection and Information Commissioner) will substitute for that of the EU DPA’s authority throughout the Swiss – U.S. Privacy Shield.

-“Cookies” means small pieces of data stored by your Internet browser on your computer’s hard drive when visiting a website to make the site run better and/or to provide information to the website owners.
-Now commonly used, cookies can be controlled through web browsers, including the option to delete them from browser history once no longer visiting a website if desired.
+“Cookies” means small pieces of data stored by your Internet browser on your computer’s hard drive when visiting a website to make the site runs better and/or to provide information to the website owners.
+Now commonly used, cookies can be controlled through web browsers; for some sites, they may be refused, or they can be deleted from browser history once no longer visiting a website if desired.

 “EU-US Privacy Shield” means the EU-U.S (including UK) and Swiss-U.S. Privacy Shield Frameworks that were designed by the U.S. Department of Commerce, the European Commission, the Swiss Administration and the UK Administration to provide companies on both sides of the Atlantic with a mechanism to comply with data protection requirements when transferring personal data from the European Union, the UK, and Switzerland to the United States in support of transatlantic commerce.